 There is nothing better than having a drink to help you relax after a long day.
 When it comes to alcohol, each person has their own preferences.
 Today we are going to have a closer look at Vodka.

 Vodka is a very popular drink all over the world.
 In 2012 alone 1.17 billion gallons (4.44 billion liters) of this alcoholic beverage were sold worldwide.
 Everyone has their favorite way of how they enjoy vodka.
 Some prefer it on the rocks, in a vodka martini, Cosmo, screwdriver, or along with other mixes.

-Vodka must have a minimum alcohol content of 40%, that is the standard requirement in the USA and in Europe, the minimum is 37.5%
+In the United States, vodka must have a minimum alcohol content of 40%.
+In Europe, the minimum is 37.5%

 The Origins Of Vodka

 The name vodka originates from the Slavician word voda (water), which means little water.
 Originally vodka was used for medicinal purposes and in cosmetics.
 The first time that the word vodka was recorded in history was in 1405, from Akta Grodzkie, the recorder of deeds.

 Vodka quickly became a popular drink in Poland and Russia.
 During the Napoleonic wars, it became a very popular drink amongst the soldiers.
 After the Russian Revolution, a distiller relocated to France and started a distillery, namely Smirnoff

 What Is Vodka Made From?